Career Outlook Good for Chiropractors

-Employment opportunities for chiropractors exist around the world.
+Employment opportunities for chiropractors exist around the world, making the chiropractic career outlook promising.
 According to the Bureau of Labor Statistics, employment of chiropractors is expected to increase 28% between 2008 and 2018, much faster than the average for all occupations.
 Employment for chiropractors is expected to grow in the coming years, as consumer demand for alternative health care increases.

 Chiropractic Rated a Top Job

 Chiropractor was recently ranked as the 11th best job by CareerCast.

 According to research conducted by Fast Company magazine, chiropractic has been rated as one of the 10 best jobs in America.

 Projected job growth stems from increasing consumer demand for alternative health care.
 Because chiropractors emphasize the importance of healthy lifestyles, chiropractic care is appealing to many health-conscious Americans.

 Forbes named chiropractic one of America’s “most surprising six-figure jobs” in 2009.
 In 2009, the mean salary for chiropractors was $94,454 according to a survey conducted by Chiropractic Economics magazine.